DCODE-GROUP/laravel-xero-oauth/README.md

 Most of configuration has been set the fair defaults.
 However you can review the configuration file at `config/laravel-xero-oauth.php` and adjust as needed

+If you want to have the oauth screens appear within your sites layout ensure to configure the environment variable. eg.

+`LARAVEL_XERO_OAUTH_APP_LAYOUT=layouts.admin`

 ## Usage